 Not only about the Cross, but also verses I want my children to hide in their hearts.

-Below are 12 of the Bible verses I plan to use:
+Below are 12 Bible verses about the Easter story:

 ***All verses from NLT or NIV Bible versions.